Damp and mould in rental property

 What happens if tenants refuse landlord access for repairs?

-Landlords have rights to reasonable access in order to inspect and carry out repairs on rental properties.
-However, tenants do have the right to refuse.
+Landlords have rights to reasonable access to inspect and carry out repairs on rental properties.
+However, tenants have the right to refuse.

 If you want your tenants to leave earlier than the end of their tenancy, you’ll need to issue a Section 8 eviction notice instead.
 To do this, you must have specific grounds for eviction – for example, if they’ve breached the terms of their tenancy agreement or neglected the property.